-Lloyd Blankfein has been the Chairman and Chief Executive Officer of The Goldman Sachs Group, Inc. since June 2006, and a Director since April 2003.
-He serves as a member of the Goldman Sachs Management Committee and Board of Directors.
+Lloyd Blankfein has been the Chairman of the Board of Directors of The Goldman Sachs Group, Inc. since June 2006, and a Director since April 2003.
+He served as Chief Executive Officer from June 2006 through September 2018.
 Previously, he had been the firm’s President and Chief Operating Officer and prior to that, from April 2002 until January 2004, he was a Vice Chairman of Goldman Sachs, with management responsibility for Goldman Sachs’ Fixed Income, Currency and Commodities Division (FICC) and Equities Division.
 Prior to becoming a Vice Chairman, he had served as Co-Head of FICC since its formation in 1997.
 From 1994 to 1997, he headed or co-headed the Currency and Commodities Division.
 Mr. Blankfein is not currently on the board of any public company other than Goldman Sachs.
-He is affiliated with certain nonprofit organizations, including as a member of the Dean’s Advisory Board at Harvard Law School, the Board of Dean’s Advisors of Harvard Business School, the Dean’s Council of Harvard University, the Advisory Board of the Tsinghua University School of Economics and Management, the Board of Overseers of Weill Cornell Medical College and the Board of the Partnership for New York City.
+He is affiliated with certain nonprofit organizations, including as a member of the Dean’s Advisory Board at Harvard Law School, the Board of Dean’s Advisors of Harvard Business School, the Dean’s Council of Harvard University and the Board of Overseers of Weill Cornell Medical College.